AdobeDocs/campaign-classic.en/help/rn/using/gold-standard.md

 * Following the end of support for iOS APNs legacy binary protocol, all instances using this protocol are updated to HTTP/2 protocol during postupgrade.

-* Fixed a security issue to reinforce protection against Server Side Request Forgery (SSRF) attacks when using the captcha feature.
+* Fixed a security issue to reinforce protection against Server Side Request Forgery (SSRF) issues.
 (NEO-27777)

 * The connection protocol has been updated to follow the new IMS authentication mechanism.